-- Examples 4, 5, and 6 of paragraph (f)(2) of this section. - (2) Examples.
-The rules of this paragraph (f) are illustrated by the following examples: - Example 1. (i) Facts.
-A group health plan offers a wellness program to participants and beneficiaries under which the plan provides memberships to a local fitness center at a discount. - (ii) Conclusion.
+Example 1. (i) Facts.
+A group health plan offers a wellness program to participants and beneficiaries under which the plan provides memberships to a local fitness center at a discount.

+(ii) Conclusion.
 In this Example 1, the reward under the program is not contingent on satisfying any standard that is related to a health factor.
-Therefore, there is no discrimination based on a health factor under either paragraph (b) or (c) of this section and the requirements for a bona fide wellness program do not apply. - Example 2. (i) Facts.
+Therefore, there is no discrimination based on a health factor under either paragraph (b) or (c) of this section and the requirements for a bona fide wellness program do not apply.

+3Average level based on the Kaiser Family Foundation/Health Research and Education Trust Survey of Employer-Sponsored Health benefits, 1999, projected by the Departments to 2000 levels.

+Example 2. (i) Facts.
 An employer sponsors a group health plan.
 The annual premium for employee-only coverage is \$2,400 (of which the employer pays \$1,800 per year and the employee pays \$600 per year).
-The plan implements a wellness program that offers a \$240 rebate on premiums to program enrollees. - (ii) Conclusion.
-In this Example 2, the program satisfies the requirements of paragraph (f)(1)(i) of this section because the reward for the wellness program, \$240, does not exceed [10/15/20] percent of the total annual cost of employee-only coverage, [\$240/\$360/\$480]. $(\$2,400 \times [10/15/20]\% = [\$240/\$360/\$480]$.) - Example 3. (i) Facts.
+The plan implements a wellness program that offers a \$240 rebate on premiums to program enrollees.

+(ii) Conclusion.
+In this Example 2, the program satisfies the requirements of paragraph (f)(1)(i) of this section because the reward for the wellness program, \$240, does not exceed [10/15/20] percent of the total annual cost of employee-only coverage, [\$240/\$360/\$480]. $(\$2,400 \times [10/15/20]\% = [\$240/\$360/\$480]$.)

+Example 3. (i) Facts.
 A group health plan gives an annual premium discount of [10/15/20] percent of the cost of employee-only coverage to participants who adhere to a wellness program.
 The wellness program consists solely of giving an annual cholesterol test to participants.
-Those participants who achieve a count under 200 receive the premium discount for the year. - (ii) Conclusion.
+Those participants who achieve a count under 200 receive the premium discount for the year.

+(ii) Conclusion.
 In this Example 3, the program is not a bona fide wellness program.
 The program fails to satisfy the requirement of being available to all similarly situated individuals because some participants may be unable to achieve a cholesterol count of under 200 and the plan does not make available a reasonable alternative standard for obtaining the premium discount.
 (In addition, plan materials describing the program are required to disclose the availability of the reasonable alternative standard for obtaining the premium discount.)
-Thus, the premium discount violates paragraph (c) of this section because it may require an individual to pay a higher premium based on a health factor of the individual than is required of a similarly situated individual under the plan. - Example 4. (i) Facts.
+Thus, the premium discount violates paragraph (c) of this section because it may require an individual to pay a higher premium based on a health factor of the individual than is required of a similarly situated individual under the plan.

+Example 4. (i) Facts.
 Same facts as Example 3, except that if it is unreasonably difficult due to a medical condition for a participant to achieve the targeted cholesterol count (or if it is medically inadvisable for a participant to attempt to achieve the targeted cholesterol count), the plan will make available a reasonable alternative standard that takes the relevant medical condition into account.
 In addition, all plan materials describing the terms of the program include the following statement: "If it is unreasonably difficult due to a medical condition for you to achieve a cholesterol count under 200, or if it is medically inadvisable for you to attempt to achieve a count under 200, call us at the number below and we will work with you to develop another way to get the discount."
-Individual \underline{D} is unable to achieve a cholesterol count under 200.
-The plan accommodates \underline{D} by making the discount available to \underline{D} , but only if \underline{D} complies with a low-cholesterol diet.
+Individual D is unable to achieve a cholesterol count under 200.
+The plan accommodates D by making the discount available to D, but only if D complies with a low-cholesterol diet.